vectorgrp/sil-kit-adapters-tap/adaptive/README.md

     sudo ip tuntap add dev silkit_tap mode tap
     ```

-2. Start the Vector SIL Kit Adapter TAP and set the network name to the same one that will be used by CANoe.
+2. Start the SIL Kit Adapter TAP and set the network name to the same one that will be used by CANoe.

     ```bash
     /path/to/sil-kit-adapters-tap/bin/sil-kit-adapter-tap --network 'Ethernet1'